 Statics involves the study of vector forces, resultants, and moments and their effect on beams, columns, frames, and trusses.
 Strength of materials includes the study of material properties; tension, compression, shear, and bending stresses; and the methods of determining centroids and moment of inertia.
 Laboratory work includes calculation of force and stress analysis, in addition to material testing; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: MAT 1520 and PHY 1041 or 1022
+Prerequisite: MAT 1520; PHY 1022

-CET 2050 Civil and Environmental Design (4)
+CET 2050 Civil & Environmental Design (4)